 - 1. Welcome participant and ask how he/she is feeling.
-If participant has symptoms of illness, fill out appropriate form and send him/her directly to nursing/PA/EMS.

-- 2. Prepare a folder for each participant with the following forms:

-- a.
-Consent

-- b.
-Participant Information

-- c.
-Assessment Summary

-- d.
-Medication and Supplement List

-- e.
-ABC

-- f.
-MMSE

-- g.
-GDS

-- h.
-RAPA

-- 3. Provide ID number (use next in sequence from last CHAMP visit) and record on participant's folder.

-- 4. Ask participant to fill out consent form and participant information form.
+If participant has symptoms of illness, fill out appropriate form and send him/her directly to nursing/PA/EMS. - 2.
+Prepare a folder for each participant with the following forms: - a.
+Consent - b.
+Participant Information - c.
+Assessment Summary - d.
+Medication and Supplement List - e.
+ABC - f.
+MMSE - g.
+GDS - h.
+RAPA - 3.
+Provide ID number (use next in sequence from last CHAMP visit) and record on participant's folder. - 4.
+Ask participant to fill out consent form and participant information form.
 Review these for completeness and accuracy.
-Pay special attention to the following:

-- a.
-Boxes are checked for each component that participant consents to.

-- b.
-PCP name and address are provided (make sure participant doesn't put his/her own name and address here).

-- c.
-Question #19 is answered.

-- d.
-Falls history is complete.

-- 5. Administer the ABC scale in interview format.
-Add up the ratings for each item and divide by 16 to obtain score.
-Record score on first page of Assessment Summary form.

-- Ask participant to complete the RAPA, providing assistance as needed.
-Enter RAPA 1 and RAPA 2 scores at bottom of score sheet (see instructions for scoring in "Forms" section of this manual).

-- Accompany participant to medication review (nursing/PA/EMS), and share any pertinent information from Participant Information form with next CHAMP provider.
+Pay special attention to the following: - a.
+Boxes are checked for each component that participant consents to. - b.
+PCP name and address are provided (make sure participant doesn't put his/her own name and address here). - c.
+Question #19 is answered. - d.
+Falls history is complete. - 5.
+Administer the following self-report measures in interview format (see instructions for test administration in "Tests and Measures" section of this manual).
+Enter score for each measure on the first page of the Assessment Summary form. - a.
+Activities-specific Balance Confidence scale (ABC) Add up the ratings for each item and divide by 16 to obtain score. - b.
+Mini Mental Status Exam (MMSE) Add up the points for each item to obtain score. - c.
+Geriatric Depression Scale (GDS) Indicate on the first page of the Assessment Summary form whether you are using the long form or short form.
+Add up Column A responses to obtain score. - d.
+Rapid Assessment of Physical Activity (RAPA).
+Record both RAPA 1 and RAPA 2 scores. - Accompany participant to general health assessment (nursing/PA/EMS), and share any pertinent information from Participant Information form with next CHAMP provider.